-The RTO Reserve Zone purchased an hourly average of 688.8 MW of tier 2 synchronized reserves in 2017.
-Of this, an average of 323.0 MW cleared within the MAD Subzone.
+The RTO Reserve Zone purchased an hourly average of 461.1 MW of tier 2 synchronized reserves the first three months of 2018.
+Of this, an average of 285.8 MW cleared within the MAD Subzone.

-Figure 10-8 and Figure 10-9 show the average monthly synchronized reserve required and the average monthly tier 2 synchronized reserve MW scheduled (PJM scheduled plus self scheduled) from January 2016 through December 2017, for the RTO Reserve Zone and MAD Reserve Subzone.
-The shortage pricing on September 21, 2017, was the result of a nine-hour period of ACE control problems.27 PJM called a low ACE spinning event during hour 14.
+Figure 10-8 and Figure 10-9 show the average monthly synchronized reserve required and the average monthly tier 2 synchronized reserve MW scheduled (PJM scheduled plus self scheduled) from January 2016 through April 2018, for the RTO Reserve Zone and MAD Reserve Subzone.
+The shortage pricing on September 21, 2017, was the result of a nine hour period of ACE control problems.
+PJM called a low ACE spinning event during hour 14.
 There were 11 intervals of step 1 primary reserve shortage (NSRMCP=\$300), and two intervals of step 2 synchronized reserve shortage (SRMCP=\$300).
 In three subsequent intervals the SRMCP reached \$768.59.
-The hourly SRMCP for September 21, hour 14 was \$465.30.
+The hourly SRMCP for